- TRIP DURATION

 Trip Cost Includes

-- Airport Pick up and drop off by private car
+- Airport pick-up and drop-off by private car

 - Kathamndu to Besishar by local bus

-- Besishar to Dharapani by sharing jeep
+- Besishar to Dharapani by local sharing jeep

 - Trekkers information management system card (TIMS)